 In November 2013 Pathway established the Bradford Bevan Pathway Team with 2 years funding from the DH Innovation, Excellence and Strategic Development Fund.
-Two local CCG’s are represented on the board and the service is being considered in the commissioning cycle for future funding.
-We worked hard to secure the involvement of Bradford Teaching Hospitals Foundation Trust to support the strategic ambitions of the Bevan Bradford Pathway programme.
 The team consists of a full time nurse, a senior support worker and 3 GP sessions.
 Separate funding from the DH Hospital Discharge Fund has provided 14 step down beds in the Bradford Respite and Intermediate Care and Support Service (BRICSS), which has been an invaluable addition to the service.

 The Royal London